Collingwood, New Zealand: Collingwood Museum

-The Collingwood Museum and Aorere Centre are located on Tasman Street.
+The Collingwood Museum and Aorere Centre is located on Tasman Street.
 It was established in 1969 in the former 1910 council office building.
 It features local historical displays.

 Golden Bay Machinery & Settlers Museum

 The Golden Bay Machinery & Settlers Museum is located just outside of Collingwood at 869 Collingwood-Bainham Road, Rockville.
 The collection includes farm machinery including tractors, vehicles and early settlers items.
 A number of working pieces of steam machinery are also on display.